nicole-t-black/qbio_data_analysis_final_project/README.md

   1) Raw Data (rd)
   2) Figures (f)

-  Organization:

-  Output files will be in one of three folders.
+  Organization (output files will be in one of three folders):

   1) final_project_data (contains csv raw data files)
   2) final_project_figures (contains jpg figure files)
   3) GDCdata (contains all data from GDC query)

+  Output files from each script are as follows:

   1) CPTAC.py